 Find a hammer that has a comfortable grip.
 Vibration-dampening coatings on the grip can also come in handy.
 Since you’ll probably utilize your hammer for the occasional demolition in addition to pounding nails, choose a model with a straight or “rip” claw in lieu of a curved claw.
 Make sure the head of the hammer is smooth (as opposed to dimpled or checkered) to avoid surface damage and nail slippage.

-While a standard hammer or claw hammer is synonymous with a home toolbox, a sledge hammer may not be thought of as essential; however, it is a tool to keep in your toolshed.
+While a standard hammer or claw hammer is synonymous with a home toolbox, a sledge hammer may not be thought of as essential.
+However, it is a good tool to keep in your toolshed.
 Strong enough to break concrete and rocks, sledge hammers can help with any interior or exterior wall projects or blacksmith projects.

 Pliers are essential for holding tiny objects firmly when you need to manipulate them.
 With enough torque applied, they can pull, pinch or bend metal into shape as well.
 Make sure you get a good set including long-nose pliers, combination pliers and locking pliers to cover your needs.

 At the very least, you’ll need a few adjustable wrenches in different sizes.
 They can manipulate hex nuts and bolts, which is invaluable when it comes to home repair and assembly.
 Combination wrenches will cover the gaps they can’t reach.
 As you grow more comfortable with your wrenches, expand to a ratchet and socket set to make bolt manipulation quicker.

 Also worth having on hand is an allen wrench or hex key set.
 Handheld and ideal for driving screws and bolts with hexagon-shaped sockets, you will often use these to put together furniture and other everyday home decor items.